Moya/Moya/docs/Targets.md

 }
 ```

-Note: we're cheating here and using a `URLEscappedString` extension on String.
+Note: we're cheating here and using a `URLEscapedString` extension on String.
 A sample implementation is given at the end of this document.

 The `MoyaTarget` protocol requires a `baseURL` property to be defined on the